deepsquare-io/ClusterFactory/web/docs/guides/01-setting-up-repository.md

   project: default
   source:
     repoURL: git@github.com:<your account>/<your repo>.git
-    # You should your branch too.
+    # You should use your branch too.
     targetRevision: HEAD
     path: manifests/my-application
     directory: